DianaKaiukova/internship-entry-assessment/programming-test.md

    Function "print_name()" is an example of an object.

-   An object is a self-contained unit that cambines data and behaviour.
+   An object is a self-contained unit that combines data and behaviour.

 9) Classes